demitry/patel-netcore-micro/MicroCourse.md

 ```

 ## Section 11: Section 11 Email API - Service Bus Receiver

 ### Setup Email and DTO's [108]

+Ok.
+We posted a message, EmailService will read this message

 ### Implement Processor for Service Bus [109]
 ### Register Methods to Processor [110]
 ### Register Service Bus Consumer on Application Start [111]